-- the ranking of property journals (Albert and Chandy, 1986; Diaz et al, 1996; Gibler and Ziobrowski, 2002; Redman et al, 1999; Smith and Greenwade, 1987; Webb and Albert, 1995) - the ranking of author productivity (Clauretie and Daneshvary, 1993; Dombrow and Turnbull, 2000, 2002; Judd, 1996; Newell et al, 2002; Ong et al, 2001; Sa-Aadu and Shilling, 1988) - author concentration (Chung and Kolbe, 1991) - the ranking of author productivity in specific journals, including Real Estate Economics (Sa-Aadu and Shilling, 1988), Journal of Real Estate Finance and Economics (Dombrow and Turnbull, 2000) and Journal of Real Estate Research (Judd, 1996) - factors influencing author's journal selection (Gibler and Ziobrowski, 2002; Ziobrowski and Gibler, 2000) - journal contributions on international property (Newell et al, 2002) and Asian property markets (Chau, 1998).
+• the ranking of property journals (Albert and Chandy, 1986; Diaz et al, 1996; Gibler and Ziobrowski, 2002; Redman et al, 1999; Smith and Greenwade, 1987; Webb and Albert, 1995)

+- the ranking of author productivity (Clauretie and Daneshvary, 1993; Dombrow and Turnbull, 2000; Judd, 1996; Newell et al, 2002; Ong et al, 2001; Sa-Aadu and Shilling, 1988) - author concentration (Chung and Kolbe, 1991) - the ranking of author productivity in specific journals, including Real Estate Economics (Sa-Aadu and Shilling, 1988), Journal of Real Estate Finance and Economics (Dombrow and Turnbull, 2000) and Journal of Real Estate Research (Judd, 1996) - factors influencing author's journal selection (Gibler and Ziobrowski, 2002; Ziobrowski and Gibler, 2000) - journal contributions on international property (Newell et al, 2002) and Asian property markets (Chau, 1998).

-Whilst these papers have provided major insights into the overall performance and stature of a range of key property research journals in USA, UK and Asia, they are focused on the journal end-product.
-None have undertaken a detailed analysis of the operational and journal quality issues attached to a property journal.
-As such, the purpose of this paper is to analyse the papers submitted to PRPRJ over 2001-02 (during PRPRJ editorship of Graeme Newell) to assess a range of key journal quality issues, including the quality and timeliness of the refereeing process, publication acceptance rates, publication turn-around times, diversity of property research topics published, and the major contributing universities and countries.
-This analysis will demonstrate the increased international dimensions to PRPRJ, as well as the diversity of property research topics.
+Whilst these papers have provided major insights into the overall performance and stature of a range of key property research journals in USA, UK and Asia, none have undertaken a detailed analysis of the operational and journal quality issues attached to property journals.
+As such, the purpose of this paper is to analyse the papers submitted to PRPRJ over 2001-02 to assess a range of key journal quality issues, including the quality and timeliness of the refereeing process, publication acceptance rates, publication turn-around times, diversity of property research topics published, and the major contributing universities and countries.
+The ongoing strategic direction of PRPRJ will also be assessed.